5-Minute Arm Workout with Dumbbells

 - Brace core and extend arms straight overhead.

 - Slowly lower elbows to return to start.
 Do 20 reps.

 Do 20 reps.

-Core strength keeps this dumbbell arm exercise safe and more effective, so be sure to supplement this 5-minute arm workout with these top ab moves.
+Core strength keeps this hand weight exercise safe and more effective, so be sure to supplement this 5-minute arm workout with these top ab moves.

 - Stand with feet wide, knees soft, holding a dumbbell with both hands in front of the chest.
 Engage abs and bring arms overhead, biceps next to ears.